Lafolie/Final-Minecraft/README.md

 FMC Core exposes an API for mod developers to create their own FMC mods.

+### External Mod Support

+FMC Core's Elemental Aspects feature is fully compatible with items, blocks, and mobs supplied by other mods.
+Compatibility is achieved via configuration extentions.
+Players may add their own configurations to their personal installs, but the FMC project aims to provide built-in support for as many mods as possible.

+If you are a developer and wish to supply official configuration extentions for external mods please make a pull-request that adds your configuration data to <TODO: create config file>.
+See here <TODO: docs> for documentation.
 *TODO: setup maven on repo*

 *TODO: wiki and such*